nagasudhirpulla/taming_python/blog/skills/flask_ssl.md

 app.run(host="0.0.0.0", port=50100, debug=True, ssl_context="adhoc")
 ```

+* As shown in the above code, add an input `ssl_context="adhoc"` in the `app.run` function.
+* This will run the flask application over HTTPS with a dummy SSL certificate
+* This method is

 ## Why use IIS as reverse proxy
 - Hosting a python flask server directly to the clients / internet is not generally practiced
 - Flask server should be generally hosted behind a robust reverse proxy server like Nginx or IIS (Internet Information Services)